-Analysis | Trump’s resistance to face masks, even while infected with covid-19, sets him apart from other world leaders
+Trump’s resistance to face masks, even while he is infected with coronavirus, sets him apart from other world leaders

-While many world leaders have backed the use of face masks and have chosen to wear them during public appearances — despite, in some cases, earlier reticence of their own — Trump has delivered mixed, sometimes contradictory guidance, and has often appeared without a mask, donning one in public for the first time in July.
+While many world leaders have supported the use of face masks and have chosen to wear them during public appearances — despite, in some cases, earlier reluctance of their own — Trump has delivered mixed, sometimes contradictory guidance, and has often appeared without a mask, donning one in public for the first time in July.

 When Trump returned to the White House Monday night, after three days as a coronavirus patient at Walter Reed National Military Medical Center, he peeled off his mask to salute Marine One and walked into the building maskless, a move that baffled doctors and raised concerns for the safety of White House employees.